Modesto Design History

 Modesto’s design history is anything but modest.
 Our city has a rich and remarkable heritage of design, innovation and invention dating back at least as far as 1873 with John F. Stewart’s design for a “duplex windmill,” the first registered patent of a Modesto inventor.
 This culture of design has continued over nearly 150 years with design innovations and inventions across all areas, industries and sectors of Modesto and across all design disciplines – architecture, graphic design, interior design, product design, fashion design, urban design, and design for social innovation.

-Here is a selection of articles from DesignView highlighting and celebrating some of these Modesto design stories:
+Here is a series of articles highlighting and celebrating some of these Modesto design stories:

 Rediscovering a Modesto Mid-Century Modern Design Treasure